 “What we need to question is bricks, concrete, glass, our table manners, our utensils, our tools, the way we spend our time, our rhythms.
 To question that which seems to have ceased forever to astonish us.
 We live, true, we breathe, true; we walk, we go downstairs, we sit at a table in order to eat, we lie down on a bed on order to sleep.
 How?
 Where?
 When?
 Why? ― Georges Perec: L’Infra Ordinaire

-Time is embedded in our understanding and perception of memory.
-I am interested in the anatomy of brain and how the retention of past experiences affects our ability to imagine the future.
-With time as part of the conceptual scaffolding of my work, the theory of general relativity, of the compression and stretching of time and how we experience its passage in the cosmos, is enthralling and perplexing.
+Anything dealing with the peculiarities of time captures my attention, from geologic time, perhaps the very root of ceramics, to the greater universe.
+With time as the conceptual scaffolding of my work, my curiosity has lead me to, of all places, quantum physics and the theory of general relativity.
+The compression and stretching of time and how we experience its passage in the cosmos, is enthralling and perplexing.
 Human memory parallels general relativity in how time can be pushed and pulled in the gravity of a single moment of remembering.